-As selection committee members represent a range of disciplines and may not be familiar with the nominee’s field, describe the nominee’s contributions to diversity in a way that conveys their significance to those not acquainted with the field.
-The letter should explain the particular distinction that makes the nominee exceptionally qualified for this honor.
+As selection committee members will represent a range of disciplines and may not be familiar with the nominee’s field, the nominating letter should describe the nominee’s contributions to diversity in a way that conveys their significance to those not acquainted with the field.
+The letter should explain the particular distinctions that makes the nominee exceptionally qualified for this honor.
 The letter may incorporate quotations from former and current students, peers and faculty, and communities impacted by the nominee’s work.

 The letter may be no longer than 2,000 words.

 Letters should cover the areas below; those that do not will disadvantage the nominee: